My favorite thing about blogging is connecting with people and helping them find a way to make money from home.

-Let me tell you what drives me to always be willing to help.
+Let me tell you that is what drives me to always be willing to help.

-I’ve always talked about how it all started but I have never talked about what happened afterward – what really inspired me to start blogging.
+I’ve always talked about how my blogging journey got started.
+But I have never talked about what happened afterward – what really inspired me to start blogging.

 Anyway, I tried to hang on to that life for as long as I could but we couldn’t afford those luxuries on one income.
-Six months later, the hubs gets hurt at work and he’s out on workman’s comp – which isn’t much.
-Our emergency stash was gone, we were dipping into our savings and if we didn’t make any changes soon, we were going to go broke.
+Then six months later, the hubs gets hurt at work and he’s out on workman’s comp – which will hardly cover our expenses.

-So…we moved back to our old house that we had been renting out.
-We traded in the BMW for a Nissan.
-Instead of shopping at the mall I was shopping at Target or Walmart with coupons in tow.
-And the kids no longer got what they wanted – they were getting what they needed.
-The struggle was real!
+First, we had no choice but to move back to our old house that we had been renting out.
+Then we traded in the BMW for a Nissan.
+And instead of shopping at the mall I was shopping at Target or Walmart with coupons in tow.
+The kids no longer got what they wanted – they were now getting what they needed.

-I got so desperate for a work-from-home job that I took the first one that was offered to me and guess what….it was a scam.
+At one point, I got so desperate for a work-from-home job that I took the first one that was offered to me.
+And guess what….it was a scam.
 I felt like a dumb a** for falling for it and even worse that I let my family down.

 The Motherload of Online Jobs Lists